GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   ```

-- While waiting for services to start, explore the application architecture and connect it to the codebase.
+- While waiting for services to start, explore the application architecture and connect it to what you see in the codebase.

 ![Architecture diagram](images/architecture-diagram.png)